atkaper/oracle-forms-standalone-runner/README.md

 ## Run

 You do need a local installation of java 8 (runtime or jdk).
+See bottom of this document for version references, not all versions seem to work.

 Example start (replace the shown URL by your forms start url):